FormIt3D/ManageAttributes/README.md

 # Manage Attributes
-View, edit, and delete string attributes on objects and editing histories.
+View, edit, and create string attributes attached to the editing history and selected object.